weierophinney/grumpy-phpunit/testing-db.markdown

 ## Mocking Database Connections
-So we have tests that are talking to the database directly and I have shown you how to use fixtures to create known data sets.
+So we have tests that are talking to the database directly and I have shown you how to use fixtures to create known datasets.
 It's time to move up to the pure unit test level and make use of mock objects so that we don't have to actually talk to the database any more.